wp-plugins/eg-delicious-sync/readme.txt

 * Widgets to display the Delicious Network Badge, and the Delicious tags,
 * A full backup (without synchronization) of the Delicious database,
 * You can also automaticaly add your WordPress posts in Delicious, when you publish them.
 With this feature, you can see your post popularity in Delicious (how many people bookmark your posts).
+* Ability to schedule links synchronization (hourly or daily frequency)

 == Installation ==